tech-learning-collective/tech-learning-collective.github.io/about/index.md

 Tech Learning Collective course enrollment is open *only* to students who are in one way or another materially disenfranchised in mainstream society, particularly financially.

 Moreover, we closely scrutinize and often reject the applications of prospective students who are primarily motivated to enroll in a Tech Learning Collective course for the purpose of getting a job at a tech company (i.e., software development companies, [data brokers](https://privacyinternational.org/type-resource/data-brokers-profile), adtech, fintech, large enterprises, or other similar entities).
-This is because the Tech Learning Collective is explicitly *not* a job placement program or school-to-corporation pipeline; our curriculum is not accredited, we do not offer any certifications, and we are both philosophically and politically positioned against techno-capitalism.
+This is because Tech Learning Collective is explicitly *not* a job placement program or school-to-corporation pipeline; our curriculum is not accredited, we do not offer any certifications, and we are both philosophically and politically positioned against techno-capitalism.

 The skills we teach *do* make individuals more likely to get hired in technology-sector jobs, and some of our students have successfully switched careers to become programmers or Site Reliability Engineers (SREs), but our focus during class is on [Free Software](https://www.gnu.org/philosophy/free-sw.html) and commodity, low-cost hardware that individuals and advocacy organizations can use immediately, perpetually, and without any fees.